999dulgi/sts2decktracker/README.md

 # Slay the Spire 2 Deck Tracker

-A mod that displays decktracker your draw pile and discard pile during combat.
+A mod that displays your draw pile and discard pile during combat.

-## ScreenShot
+## Screenshot

 ![Deck Tracker in Action](deck_tracker_example.webp)